 Field trips may take place during the school year.
 Field trips grow directly from the instructional program.
-Students receiving any Class III offenses may not be allowed to participate.
-Students currently serving a Class II offense may be ineligible to participate in field trips.
-A previous single Class II offense may be forgiven at the discretion of the principal or designee, and the student may be allowed participation in the event.
-However, additional Class II offenses may result in the student being ineligible to participate for the remainder of the school year.
+Students receiving any Class III offenses will not be allowed to participate.
+Students serving a Class II offense will be ineligible to participate in field trips.
+If a student has been sent to ISS for two or more times in the nine weeks or been assigned OSS within a nine-weeks, the student will not be able to attend the field trip.
 Most field trips require the advanced purchase of tickets.
 Once tickets have been purchased, refunds will not be made to a student who does not participate due to choice or disciplinary action.
-Students are subject to all school rules while away participating in field trips.
+Student are subject to all school rules while participating on a school field trip.